tvanwinckel/intro-spring-web/spring-webMVC/Introduction_SpringWebMVC.md

 ### Servlets

-The *DispatcherServlet*, needs to be declared and mapped according to the Servlet specification by using *Java configuration* or in *web.xml*.
-In turn, the DispatcherServlet uses Spring configuration to discover the delegate components it needs for request mapping, view resolution, exception handling, and more.
+The *DispatcherServlet*, can to be declared and mapped according to the Servlet specification by using *Java configuration* or in *web.xml*.
+In turn, the *DispatcherServlet* uses Spring configuration to discover the delegate components it needs for request mapping, view resolution, exception handling, and more.

 The following example registers and initializes the DispatcherServlet which is auto-detected by the Servlet container.
 Alternatively one could exted the `AbstractAnnotationConfigDispatcherServletInitializer` and override specific methods: